IET Faraday® DIY Challenge Day

-A set of printable resources and guidance notes giving teachers and technicians the basic ingredients to run their very own Faraday Challenge Day.
-This cross-curricular activity day brings science, design and technology, engineering and maths (STEM) together in an engaging way.
+We have provided a set of printable resources and guidelines, giving teachers and technicians the basic ingredients to run their very own Faraday Challenge Day.
+This cross-curricular activity day brings science, design and technology, engineering, and maths (STEM) together in an engaging way.

 More and more people are taking to cycling for competition, personal transport and leisure.
 The benefits of cycling are obvious; it is enjoyable, cost effective, improves fitness and is a sustainable way to travel.

-How can we improve the experience for cyclists and encourage more people to take to cycle paths this summer?
+How do you think you can improve the experience and encourage more people to take cycle paths this summer?

 All online resources (including film clips!) are free to download, and the student booklet and PowerPoint presentation are fully editable, so you can tailor them to your students’ and your schools’ needs.

-Teachers' extras - Certificates, currency, name badges, price tags and more - all in this handy PDF for teachers.
+Teachers' extras including certificates, currency, name badges, price tags and more